pbwebdev/stake-pool-setup-guide/README.md

 restart the node and check the status:

-sudo systemctl restart cnode
+> sudo systemctl restart cnode
-sudo systemctl status cnode
+> sudo systemctl status cnode

 you should see:
 image

 once the node is up let it sync with the blockchain; you can check the status by running the script:

-./gLiveView.sh
+> ./gLiveView.sh
-You should see the output:

-image

 after all nodes are 100% synced, it’s time to connect to each other!

 ==============================================================================

-STEP 4 - connect the nodes to each other
+## STEP 4 - connect the nodes to each other
 Between Producer and Relay will be configured a static connection:

 for Producer :